almostengr/almostengrwebsite/web/docs/lifestyle/2021-03-23-national-puppy-day.md

 ## Conclusion

-Today is day 3, National Puppy Day.
+Today is day 3 of having a dog.
+Oddly, it is also National Puppy Day.
 Of course I had no idea about this day since I am not a pet owner.
 It seems though that now I am a dog owner, as said by a number of people who have seen me with him.

 Since the dog did not have a collar, after talking with my significant other, he will henceforth be